 Golnaz Fathi, Untitled, 2011

 Last night I had the great pleasure to hear the accomplished Iranian artist Golnaz Fathi share her passion for painting at a presentation at Hong Kong’s Asia Society.
 As I listened to Golnaz, I realized that she was describing her love of art as a sacred practice.
-Upon a night’s reflection, it seems to me that her example can be both instructive and inspirational to those of us who want to explore art as restorative force in our lives.
+Upon a night’s reflection, it seems to me that her example can be both instructive and inspirational to those of us who want to explore art as a restorative force in our lives.

 Before sharing Golnaz’s experience, let me set the stage by reviewing our recent class discussions.
 I’ve shared with you the central claim of the Wisdom Tradition, which is that each of us has the innate ability to access the vertical (or infinite) dimension of reality, and thereby move us from a small self existence to that Larger Self integration of the human and divine in our daily lives.
 The key is to train one’s body and heart capacities, which atrophy in the intense glare of traditional academic achievement, as measured by the number of APs you take, your SAT scores, your GPA, etc. I am inviting you to take up various spiritual practices in this course to facilitate this body-heart training.